THE FALL SALE EXTENDED 40% PLUS AN EXTRA 25% OFF

 tier-on-tier shuttersImage credit: The Shutter Store

-Tier on tier shutters comprise of two panels of shutters which can be opened and closed independently of each other.
+Tier on tier shutters are made up of two panels of shutters which can be opened and closed independently of each other.
 They offer much more customization in terms of coverage, allowing you to choose how much light and visibility to let through.
-The main con to tier on tier shutters is that they can look quite busy in a small or crowded room.
+A wonderful solution for medium and large windows.

 Full height Shutters